 Subgroups are sometimes referred to, often confusingly, as groups, bus groups, submixes, submasters, or even as “buses”, depending on the gear or software.

 Subgroups are fantastic for simplifying a mix, especially when we're dealing with limited resources (outboard gear and/or CPU).
 We can streamline the mixing process by having a dedicated channel and fader for a group of tracks.

-There's a philosophy known as top-down mixing that starts processing the mix bus before moving onto the subgroups and finally to the individual track (if any more processing is even warranted by then).
+There's a philosophy known as top-down mixing that starts processing the mix bus before moving on to the subgroups and finally to the individual track (if any more processing is warranted by then).

 I have a video on top-down mixing worth checking out if you're interested in learning more:

 As an aside, submixes can be defined slightly differently than subgroups.
 While subgroups are generally designed into the mixer itself, submixes generally utilize another, smaller mixer to mix a group of tracks into a composite signal (mono or stereo) and send that signal to the main mixer.
 The difference is subtle, and in modern DAWs and digital mixers, the two terms are often interchangeable.